Harrison Dodge with Honorary Doctorate from George Washington University, 1931-1932

 From the Collection: English

 Photographic print of Mount Vernon Superintendent Harrison H. Dodge posing in an academic gown to receive Honorary Doctorate from George Washington University.
 Conflicting dates of 1931 and 1932.
-Dodge stands in front of the central passage entrance on the east side of the Mansion beneath the piazza.
+Dodge stands in near the doorway in front parlor of the Mansion.
+A mirror hangs on the backside of the door.

 - Dodge, Harrison Howell, 1852-1937